solomonkamanga/100-days-of-code/docs/round-2/log.md

 ## Day 81: August 19, 2020

 **Today's Progress:** Started on PHP Object-Oriented Programming with Databases.
-Focused on OOP database connections and database-driven classes.
-[LinkedIn Learning](https://www.linkedin.com/learning).
+Focused on OOP database connections and database-driven classes [LinkedIn Learning](https://www.linkedin.com/learning).

 **Thoughts:** Every time I am absent from the challenge for a couple days I don't feel as guilty when I get back to it any more because I NEED time to recharge if I am to do this challenge properly.